 UiO:Life Science will fund educational summer research projects for 40 students between April and September 2021 for students currently enrolled in a bachelor, master or relevant professional degree program at UiO.
 We now invite you to suggest projects for one or two students.
-The application deadline is 1 February 2021.
+The application deadline was 1 February 2021.

 Summer research projects should have an educational profile and give students hands-on experience with real-life research.
 The projects can be theoretical, practical ((with or without wet-lab) or computational, and should address a societal challenge.
 We encourage projects that have an interdisciplinary perspective and are suitable for students from different disciplinary backgrounds.
 Keep in mind that the students have different background and skills, and projects should not demand very advanced background knowledge.

 If we receive more project proposals than 40 projects, there will be a categorised draw, ensuring a certain degree of variation and fair representation of disciplines.
 The result of the draw will be announced in mid-February.